adlnet/xAPI-Spec/xAPI.md

 * Values requiring IRIs MUST be sent with valid IRIs.
 Please use a library to construct them instead of string concatenation.
-Complete IRI validation is extremely difficult, so much of the burden for ensuring data portability is on the client.
+Complete IRI validation is extremely difficult, so much of the burden for ensuring data portability is on the Client.
 * For similar reasons, keys of language maps MUST be sent with valid RFC 5646 language tags.

 ###### Requirements for the LRS